Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Results

 We suspect that these small systematic effects (which are not statistically significant) could result from a few encounters sufficiently close to be affected by general relativity.
-For the extreme relativistic case, $\Cscaling \apgt 0.001$, the Lyapunov time scale rises quickly to $\langle t_{\rm Ly} \rangle = 3.89 \pm 0.64$.
+For the extreme relativistic case, $\Cscaling \apgt 0.001$, the Lyapunov timescale rises quickly to $\langle t_{\rm Ly} \rangle = 3.89 \pm 0.64$.
 We present the results for $\Cscaling \apgt 0.02$ (two green points to the right), even though these are beyond the regime where the 1-PN Taylor-series expansion to the EIH equations of motion is valid (see sect.\,\ref{Sect:validity}).
-We, therefore, limit further analysis to $\Cscaling \aplt 0.010$.
+We therefore limit further analysis to $\Cscaling \aplt 0.010$.

-For $N=4$ we observed a minimum in the Lyapunov time scale for $v/c \sim 10^{-3}$ (signified by the green horizontal dotted line in fig.\,\ref{fig:HGRX_c_dependence}).
-One could interpret the change in behavior for less and more relativistic systems as a signature that the adopted Taylor expansion starts to break down but for $v/c \apgt 10^{-3}$ the post-Newtonian terms should still be valid.
-We expect the low-$N$ configurations to break down earlier when evolving them with time because they are more relaxation dominated than the large-$N$ systems.
+For $N=4,$ we observed a minimum in the Lyapunov timescale for $v/c \sim 10^{-3}$ (signified by the horizontal dotted green line in fig.\,\ref{fig:HGRX_c_dependence}).
+The change in behavior for less and more relativistic systems might be interpreted as a signature that the adopted Taylor expansion starts to break down, but for $v/c \apgt 10^{-3}$ , the post-Newtonian terms should still be valid.
+We expect the low-$N$ configurations to break down earlier when they are evolved with time because they are more relaxation dominated than the large-$N$ systems.

 With a typical distribution in velocities matching a truncated Maxwellian, a small fraction ($\sim 2.9$\,\%) of the systems has a velocity that exceeds the mean dispersion by factor of 3.
-Even for a value of $v/c \apgt 0.05$ the fraction of stars with velocity $v \apgt 0.3c$ is less than $1/10^7$, and it is unlikely that when integrating over only 10 H\'enon units, we have to worry about the post-Newtonian Taylor-series expansion to break down.
+Even for a value of $v/c \apgt 0.05,$ the fraction of stars with a velocity $v \apgt 0.3c$ is smaller than $1/10^7$, and it is unlikely that when integrating over only 10 H\'enon units, the post-Newtonian Taylor-series expansion breaks down.